-This part of the tour adds a touch of bubbly class to your holiday.
+This part of this self guided motorcycle holiday adds a touch of bubbly class to your holiday.
 And if you like the finer things in life, it might just be a ‘thing to pop your cork’!
 A visit to the Champagne region is quite different from visiting any other wine region globally.
 It produces what may be considered some of the most renowned as well as recognizable wines in the world.

 The three most famous cities in the region are Troyes, Reims and Epernay.
 This is also where some of the most recognizable champagne houses are located.
 These include Veuve Clicquot, Mumm, Ruinart, and Möet and Chandon.

 While the region may be small, there is plenty to do and see as well as roads to ride.
-Roaming through this tranquil patchwork of vineyards brings a feeling of content and privilege, only a biker can feel.
+Roaming through this tranquil patchwork of vineyards brings a feeling of contentment and privilege that only a biker can feel.

-For more day-to-day information about the Normandy, Loire and Champagne self-guided motorcycle tour, please spend some time studying the below tour itinerary.
+For more day-to-day information about the Normandy-Loire-Champagne self-guided motorcycle-tour, please spend some time studying the tour itinerary below.

-For an alternative to the Normandy, Loire and Champagne self-guided motorcycle tour, please use this link: Ardennes, Moselle and Champagne
+For an alternative to the Normandy-Loire-Champagne self-guided motorcycle-tour, please use this link: Ardennes, Moselle and Champagne self guided motorcycle holiday.

-Please visit our Facebook page for up-to-date information regarding the Normandy, Loire and Champagne self-guided motorcycle tour.
+Please visit our Facebook page for up-to-date information regarding the Normandy-Loire-Champagne self-guided motorcycle-tour.

 When to go: